classflow/import-alias/README.md

 ## Notes
-The current version finds all js, jsx, and es6 files recursively and ignores the directories node_modules, .git, and lib.
+The current version finds all js, jsx, and es6 files recursively and ignores the directories node_modules, .git, lib, frameworks, and bower_components.
 These options will be made configurable in a future version.
 View the [change log][changelog] for details.